mrachuta/qapp/README.md

 ## General info
 During work for one of biggest Polish company related to design & production of city cars, I participated in quality control of these vehicles on all levels.
-At the beginning, inspections was made using classic paper sheets.
-After some time, managers decided that there is an special appnecessary.
-In results of this, an
+At the beginning, inspections were made using classic paper sheets.
+After some time, managers decided that it would be good to use some software/application to handle this process.
+In results of this, an Java app (IBM Lotus Notes/Domino environment) was created.
-Java app (IBM Lotus Notes/Domino environment) was created.
-Unfortunately, due to lack of developers only two version was released.
+Unfortunately, due to lack of developers only two version were released.
 Disadvantages of app:
-* app was build in very rare environment (even if it is Java, there are not enough IBM-Domino developers on market)
+* app was build in very 'exclusive' environment (even if it is Java, there are not enough IBM-Domino developers on market)
-* code is very complicated - there is a lot of 'if' statements,
+* code is very complicated - there are a lot of 'if' statements,
 * app is not native; it works only inside Lotus Notes Client,
 * problem with access to application via VPN,
 * no support for mobile devices,